WengLynn/genome_treatment/README.md

 key_pattern: An unique pattern in your refference sequence in the above aligned file, such as a EPI id.

+As a quality control, sequences will be removed with more than 15 "N" or 50 other degenerate bases like "R".

 # Good Luck